SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/07-Queries.md

 **Mongoose** defines all queries of the native MongoDB driver in a more **clear** and **understandable** way.

-Instead of writing this syntax:
+This is an example of writing a query in default **MongoDB** syntax:

 ``` js
 {